OliverLysa/observatory-data-prep/README.md

 1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests); and

-2.  process/transform these including:
+2.  process/transform these, with steps including:

+    1.  cleaning and reformatting;

+    2.  standardisation through mapping to classifications;

-    1.  grouping and summarising;
+    3.  grouping and summarising;

-    2.  validation (e.g. outlier replacement) and unknown value estimation;
+    4.  data validation (e.g. outlier replacement) and unknown value estimation;

-    3.  cleaning and reformatting; and

-    4.  calculating key variables/metrics
+    5.  calculating key variables/metrics; and

+    6.  exporting to be used in the dashboard

-to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
+in order to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL:

+Builds on the dataset review undertaken by CE-Hub in 2022.

 # How to use

-## Software requirements
+## Software requirements and setup

 Scripts are written in the programming languages R and Python.
-Please see here for more information on running R scripts and software requirements and here for the equivalent information for Python.
+Please see here for more information on running R scripts and software requirements.
+R components are currently packaged within an R Project and relative file paths are used.
+See here for the equivalent information for Python.

 # Folder and file descriptions